Staedtler Colored Pencils

 Staedtler Colored Pencils come in a standard cardboard box.
-It does a fine job of holding the pencils and providing adequate protection, but it isn’t something to get excited over.
+It does a fine job of holding the pencils and providing adequate protection, but it isn’t something to get excited over from a visual standpoint.
 The pencils’ outside is fully submerged in their respected color and the company name is printed in white.
 There is also small stamping that identifies the brand and color pencil type.

 Cost – 3/5

 These are a great price in the budget range, which means you could get a set for not a lot of money.
 And this makes them great competition to brands such as Crayola and Prang.
 However, you get what you pay for here.
-Light color, average blending, waxy “feel”, etc. make these a hard sell even at their low price-point.
+Light color, average blending, waxy “feel”, etc. make these a hard sell for an aspiring artist even at their low price-point.
 But for those on a tight budget, you may have to settle some.
 And in classroom settings, simply having a durable pencil might be a higher priority than actual color performance.

 Overall Ranking – 3/5